Contents

 "You can say Jan Brown and her SpiritWorks Foundation Center for the Soul helped saved Bellamy’s life … A big part of what we do is provide recovery support services so that whatever the outcome or whatever it is along the journey that somebody is having, we can be a supportive community for that family or for that mom or for that child."

-“Dr. Paul Hardy runs Recovery For Life in Virginia Beach – treatment through group and individual counselling that focuses on the mind and heart.”
+"Dr. Paul Hardy runs Recovery for Life in Virginia Beach – treatment through group and individual counselling that focuses on the mind and heart."

 Continue Learning